 Since then, major hotel groups and certain aggregation websites have seen me continue the online advance booking trend.
 While I have turned to Visit Scotland to arrange things at short notice many times in the past, it is the direct online booking route that I favour now.
 It just feels more certain that just appear on someone's doorstep asking if they have a vacancy though I did just that on a January 2006 weekend trip to Fort William.

 For now, I will stick with the independent approach that I have been taking for I never have been one for package holidays like what Lochs & Glens offer with their coaching breaks.
 Booking online means that you can get somewhere quiet to yourself too or sort out something where you can meet others.
-The choice is yours and recent life changes have meant that I have gotten to valuing hotel rooms over ones in guesthouses since I just fancy quiet getaways from time to time.
+The choice is yours and recent life changes have meant that I have gotten to valuing hotel rooms over ones in guest houses since I just fancy quiet getaways from time to time.
+Maybe that also is why some are attracted to holiday cottages when a family or a group of folk is travelling.
+There is something to be said for that independence too.